Maison-de-la-Simulation/sycl-container/README.md

 ## Known issues
 - `clang++-16` (llvm) and `clang++` (Intel llvm, the SYCL compiler) are not the same

-- On some singularity configuration: `clang++` cannot write temporary file, you need to set the `TMPDIR` pointing to a directory inside the writable container
+- On some singularity configuration: `clang++` cannot write temporary file during the compilation phase.
+You need to set the `TMPDIR` pointing to a directory inside the writable container
-- On some singularity configuration: mount `/sys /dev /proc` inside the container (`SINGUALRITY_BIND="/sys,/dev,/proc"`)
+- On some singularity configuration you need to mount `/sys /dev /proc` inside the container (`SINGUALRITY_BIND="/sys,/dev,/proc"`) to be able to see the GPUs devices